Great low-cost ETFs for the U.S. stock market

 You can see the results visually here:

 While the journey has been good, so far, I do recognize I need to move past my love for Canadian stocks and branch out to invest in the rest of the world more going-forward.
-I’m working on that every year…
+I’m working harder on that with every passing year.

 Well, not only will my portfolio be able to withstand any major Canadian stock shocks, I’ll also take advantage of growth and income from the around the world.